dabrady/syndicate/README.md

 If a given silo is unsupported, it will be ignored and called out in the action log.

-The current supported silos are:
+The silos currently supported are:
 - `DEV` (https://dev.to)

 ### `mark_as_syndicated`